Skip to main content

 • Loro piace… is not used to mean “you all” formally — instead, use vi or the formal Lei when addressing individuals.

 Complete the questions with the correct form: piace or piacciono.
-Then ask your partner and answer.
+Then ask your partner and answer in a complete sentence.

 Esempio: